-Property Meaning Validity period Maximum age of the password.
+Property Meaning of employees and system users who have been blocked.
+For more information, see the One Identity Manager Web Designer Web Portal User Guide .
+Validity period Maximum age of the password.
 Enter the length of time a password can be used before it expires.
-If the value is 0 , then the password does not expire.
+If the value is $\bf 0$, then the password does not expire.
 Password history Enter the number of passwords to be saved.
 If, for example, a value of 5 is entered, the user's last five passwords are stored.
 If the value is 0 , then no passwords are stored in the password history.
 Minimum password strength Specifies how secure the password must be.
 The higher the password strength, the more secure it is.
 The value 0 means that the password strength is not tested.
 The values 1 , 2 , 3 and 4 specify the required complexity of the password.
 The value 1 represents the lowest requirements in terms of password strength.
 The value 4 requires the highest level of complexity.
 Name properties denied Specifies whether name properties are permitted in the password.
 If this option is set, name properties are not permitted in passwords.
 The values of these columns are taken into account if the Contains name properties for password check option is set.
 In the Designer, adjust this option in the column definition.
 For more information, see the One Identity Manager Configuration Guide .